Morgritech/MT-arduino-stepper-driver/README.md

 # MT-arduino-stepper-driver
 Stepper motor driver library for the Arduino platform, to control stepper motors via stepper motor drivers that have a "step-direction-enable" interface.

 This library implements non-blocking functions to move a stepper motor by jogging (start/stop on command), or by a set angle (absolute or relative).
 Constant speed and acceleration are both implemented.
-The library can handle multiple stepper drivers/motors.
+The library can handle multiple stepper drivers/motors, including geared stepper motors.

 NOTE: This library is currently a work in progress with no releases yet.